a406010503/Miui_Camera/README_en.md

 - New VLOG mode
 - More modes in sweep
 - Auto Download
+- Anti-touch mode
 - Front photo 2X zoom
-- Human eye focus
+- Human eye follow focus
 - Sound settings (audio zoom/3D stereo/intelligent noise reduction/headphone radio)
 - Lab mode with Leica Master lens
-- Studio mode with recording mode HEVC 10bit
+- Studio mode with recording mode on 10bit HEVC (.265)
 - Lab mode preset to enable voice activated photography
-- Lab mode preset to show preview on screen after opening
+- Preview on screen when lab mode is preset on
-- Default Enable super OIS mode
+- 24 to 60 Fps recording smooth zoom on Lab option (requires device hardware support)
+- Super Anti-Shake mode on by default on some models
-- Video HDR/AI mode
+- Recording HDR/AI mode
-- Free switching of the Leica custom camera mode
+- Freely switch between Leica custom camera modes
+- Intelligent composition
+- Recording modes supported 1080p 24Fps, 4K 24Fps
+- Increase the sharpness setting from 3 to 7 in Pro mode photo style
+- Maximum zoom magnification for Super Macro changed from x2 to x10
+- Maximum zoom magnification in High Resolution mode changed from x2 to x10
+- Maximum zoom magnification for recording in Professional mode changed from x6 to x10 (also available for 8K)
+- Maximum duration of short video recording changed from 15 seconds to 10 minutes
+- Maximum number of consecutive photos changed from default 50 to 1000
-- Advanced settings for Dev version with customizable picture quality
+- Advanced settings with customizable picture quality

+Translated with www.DeepL.com/Translator (free version)

 From version 0700, the following functions are no longer available on all models because they are useless or impractical.